-Ann performs her third step, computing her sample statistic, using the spreadsheet.
-As you can see, her sample $\chi^2=26.46$ , which is well into the "unusual" range which starts at 9.24 according to her decision rule.
-Ann has found that her sample data supports the hypothesis that the distribution of sock sizes of volleyball players is different from the distribution of sock sizes that are currently being manufactured.
-If Ann's employer, Foothill Hosiery, is going to market "Easy Bounce" socks to volleyball players, they are going to have to send out packages of samples that contain a different mix of sizes than they are currently making.
-If "Easy Bounce" are successfully marketed to volleyball players, the mix of sizes manufactured will have to be altered.
+David performs his third step, computing his sample statistic, using the spreadsheet.
+As you can see, his sample $\chi^2 = 26.46$, which is well into the unusual range that starts at 9.24 according to his decision rule.
+David has found that his sample data support the hypothesis that the distribution of sock sizes of the players is different from the distribution of sock sizes that are currently being manufactured.
+If David's employer is going to market Easy Bounce socks to the BC college players, it is going to have to send out packages of samples that contain a different mix of sizes than it is currently making.
+If Easy Bounce socks are successfully marketed to the BC college players, the mix of sizes manufactured will have to be altered.

-Now, review what Ann has done to test to see if the data in her sample supports the hypothesis that the world is "unsurprising" and that volleyball players have the same distribution of sock sizes as Foothill Hosiery is currently producing for other athletes.
-The essence of Ann's test was to see if her sample $\chi^2$ could easily have come from the sampling distribution of $\chi^2$ 's generated by taking samples from the population of socks currently being produced.
-Since her sample $\chi^2$ would be way out in the tail of that sampling distribution, she judged that her sample data supported the other hypothesis, that there is a difference between volleyball players and the athletes who are currently buying "Easy Bounce" socks.
+Now review what David has done to test to see if the data in his sample support the hypothesis that the world is unsurprising and that the players have the same distribution of sock sizes as the manufacturer is currently producing for other athletes.
+The essence of David's test was to see if his sample χ^2 could easily have come from the sampling distribution of χ^2 's generated by taking samples from the population of socks currently being produced.
+Since his sample χ^2 would be way out in the tail of that sampling distribution, he judged that his sample data supported the other hypothesis, that there is a difference between the Chargers players and the athletes who are currently buying Easy Bounce socks.

-Formally, Ann first wrote null and alternative hypotheses, describing the population her sample comes from in two different cases.
-The first case is the null hypothesis; this occurs if volleyball players wear socks of the same sizes in the same proportions as Foothill is currently producing.
-The second case is the alternative hypothesis; this occurs if volleyball players wear different sizes.
-After she wrote her hypotheses, she found that there was a sampling distribution that statisticians knew about that would help her choose between them.
-This is the $\chi^2$ distribution.
-Looking at the formula for computing $\chi^2$ and consulting the tables, Ann decided that a sample $\chi^2$ value greater than 9.24 would be unusual if her null hypothesis was true.
-Finally, she computed her sample statistic, and found that her $\chi^2$ , at 26.46, was well above her cut-off value.
-Ann had found that the data in her sample supported the alternative, $H_a$ ; that the distribution of volleyball players' sock sizes is different from the distribution that Foothill is currently manufacturing.
-Acting on this finding, Ann will send a different mix of sizes in the sample packages she sends volleyball coaches.
+Formally, David first wrote null and alternative hypotheses, describing the population his sample comes from in two different cases.
+The first case is the null hypothesis; this occurs if the players wear socks of the same sizes in the same proportions as the company is currently producing.
+The second case is the alternative hypothesis; this occurs if the players wear different sizes.
+After he wrote his hypotheses, he found that there was a sampling distribution that statisticians knew about that would help him choose between them.
+This is the χ^2 distribution.
+Looking at the formula for computing χ^2 and consulting the tables, David decided that a sample χ^2 value greater than 9.24 would be unusual if his null hypothesis was true.
+Finally, he computed his sample statistic and found that his χ^2 , at 26.46, was well above his cut-off value.
+David had found that the data in his sample supported the alternative χ^2 : that the distribution of the players' sock sizes is different from the distribution that the company is currently manufacturing.
+Acting on this finding, David will include a different mix of sizes in the sample packages he sends to team coaches.